raialok/website/content/solutions/problem-1.md

 Sum of n terms of AP = (n/2) \* [2a + (n – 1)d]
 where a is the first term and d is the common difference.

-At this stage, however, use this formula directly because we do not know the value of n.
+At this stage, however, we can't use this formula directly because we do not know the value of n.

 We first write a simple function to calculate the value of n by finding the last term